adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/kahmil/kahmil_labnotebook.md

 0603: Approximately 0.06" x 0.03" (roughly 1.6 mm x 0.8 mm)
 0805: Approximately 0.08" x 0.05" (roughly 2.0 mm x 1.25 mm)" Source: ChatGPT
-- Diodes: The side with the hook or straight line is the cathode.
+- Diodes: The side with the hook or straight line is the cathode (negative).
 - For the Barell connector, we only need the top and bottom pin of the symbol.
 - The IRLZ44NPBF is an N-channel MOSFET.